Dogecoin’s price is currently $0.06 (USD). Read more on DOGE price analysis, comparisons, and historical pricing data below.

 Why did the price of Dogecoin rise in 2021?

 Dogecoin saw the beginning of a rally on April 11th, 2021 from the price of $0.0741 to a still-standing all-time-high of $0.6359 on May 8th.
-Compared to this all-time-high, DOGE is currently down by 86.93%.
+Compared to this all-time-high, DOGE is currently [ERROR, no price data for: 2021-05-08].
 The sudden and unexpected price hike of the meme-coin was mostly attributed to Elon Musk’s endorsements, and Reddit ‘hype’.

 Is it profitable to mine Dogecoin?